altercation/backpac/README.md

 Both of these are the "extreme" cases of fully automated backpac config update and system state updates.

+### JUST THE FACTS: No-changes, just a query report

+    backpac -Qf

 ### TAKE NO PRISONERS: Full backpac snapshot of the system

     backpac -UFRb